 At the end of the village turn left to return briefly to the main road.
-After a little way you need to fork left onto a path running parallel to the road.
-Try to follow this track as far as you can before rejoining the road.
-There is no choice but to walk along the road as the land is criss-crossed with canals, dykes and irrigation channels.
-After about 4 kilometres you come to the village of San Martin del Camino.
+After a little way, you need to fork left onto a path running parallel to the road.
+Try to follow this track as far as you can before re-joining the road.

+There is no choice but to walk along the road as the land is crisscrossed with canals, dykes and irrigation channels.
+After about 4km you come to the village of San Martin del Camino.
+Walkthrough the village and cross the road forking right, down to the path running parallel to the road.

-Walk through the village and cross the road forking right, down to the path running parallel to the road.
-After about 2 kilometres take a left turn crossing over a bridge and a dyke and return to the main road.
-After about 1.5 kilometres you come upon a gravel works, take a right turn down a lane and walk through fields heading towards the town.
+After about 2km take a left turn crossing over a bridge and a dyke and return to the main road.
+After about 1.5km you come upon a gravel works, take a right turn down a lane and walk through fields heading towards the town.
 Take the Calle Orbigo walking adjacent to the river and cross the fabulous medieval bridge into Hospital de Orbigo.

-Day 27: Astorga to Rabanal del Camino (21.4km)
+Day 27 Astorga to Rabanal Del Camino (21KM)

 Leaving behind Astorga you will be walking on pleasant paths across plains and with good views of the hills before you.
-This next section of the Camino de Santiago journeys through to Ponferrada and passes through the area known as La Margateria and then enters the Bierzo region with its mines and bordering Galicia.
-The La Margateria area has very few villages and we recommend you always carry enough food and water for emergencies.
+This next section of the Camino de Santiago journeys through to Ponferrada and passes through the area known as La Maragateria and then enters the Bierzo region with its mines and bordering Galicia.
+The La Maragateria area has very few villages and we recommend you always carry enough food and water for emergencies.

 Make sure you carry warm clothing even in the height of summer with you as you will be walking into high mountains.
 Follow the Camino markers through Astorga past the cathedral, taking a left onto Calle Portería and through Puerta Obispo.
 Take a right into Calle Sancti Spiritu, down Calle San Pedro and pass a church.
 At the crossroads pass over to Calle de los Mártires and towards Santa Colomba de Somoza.
 You know you're following the correct route if Ermita del Ecce Homo is on your left.

-The path runs parallel to the road, after approximately 5 kilometres from Astorga you reach Murias de Rechivaldo.
-Approximately 5 kilometres later you enter Santa Catalina de Somoza, walk down the Calle Real and rejoin the main road at the large cross.
+The path runs parallel to the road, after approximately 5km from Astorga you reach Murias de Rechivaldo.

+Approximately 5km later you enter Santa Catalina de Somoza, walk down the Calle Real and rejoin the main road at the large cross.
 Soon after the path begins to climb again.
-Keep along this track for 4 kilometres until you reach El Ganso which sits 1,020 metres above sea level.
+Keep along this track for 4km until you reach El Ganso, which sits 1020m above sea level.
 The Camino continues through El Ganso, down a track and runs parallel to the road.
-Here it passes an old oak tree known as El Roble del Peregrino where many a pilgrim have rested in the shade of its canopy.
+Here it passes an old oak tree Known as El Roble del Peregrino where many a pilgrim have rested in the shade of its canopy.
 As you walk along the path towards Rabanal del Camino (1155m) you pass the remains of the Roman gold mines of La Fucarona.